salepape/solar-system-simulation/README.md

 * <kbd>Space</kbd> to pause/unpause the simulation
 * <kbd>Tab</kbd> to switch the application to cursor mode (allowing you to resize the window, background the simulation, etc.)
 * <kbd>Esc</kbd> to quit the simulation.

+## :gear: Technologies

+### Environment Specifications

+This project is being developed under an environment with the following specifications:
+* ASUS UX461U with Intel(R) Core(TM) i7-8550U CPU and Intel(R) UHD Graphics 620 GPU
+* Windows 10 OS with x64 architecture
+* Visual Studio Community 2022 IDE version 17
+* LLVM Clang C++ compiler version 19.1.5
+* C17/C++17/GLSL programming languages
+* OpenGL 4.6 (Core Profile) specification.

+### Third-Party Libraries

+Here is the list of all the open-source libraries used for this project:
+* [Glad](https://github.com/dav1dde/glad) to get Core OpenGL function pointers to the correct implementation version
+* [GLFW](https://github.com/glfw) to initialise both the OpenGL context/application window and handle user input
+* [GLM](https://github.com/g-truc/glm) for mathematical utility functions
+* [SOIL2](https://github.com/SpartanJ/soil2) to load DDS textures in different fashion (i.e. bitmaps and cubemaps)
+* [Assimp](https://github.com/assimp) DLL to load 3D models (i.e. composed of sub-meshes and materials)
+* [FreeType](https://github.com/freetype) to render 2D glyphs (i.e. ASCII characters).

+Finally, [RenderDoc](https://github.com/baldurk/renderdoc) has been used to improve the rendering performance/frame rate in some places.

 ## :gem: Resources